 - Another reason flip phones are frequently being used again in recent years is that users of mobile phones are finding is that if they lose their primary phone, they can buy a flip phone that cost nearly 90% less than the lost device.

 - It accomplish the core of what they need; which is texting and calling.
 Also, their friends are using them and its becoming a trendy, retro movement.

 The downside is the lack of touch screen and apps that may be required for work.
 However, less radiation may be emitted on flip phones that don’t utilize bluetooth, gps, and other similar activities.

-Yes, foot phones are more secure them smart phones because they are not exposed to the same vulnerabilities that smart phones are.
+Yes, flip phones are more secure them smart phones because they are not exposed to the same vulnerabilities that smart phones are.
 More features that smart phones like the iPhone or samsung galaxy line up offers can be great, but this also means they come more potential security issues.

 These vulnerabilities include iCloud and storage as well as third party apps that may not be very secure.

 Can flip phones be hacked?
 A hacker could break through to your device through an app with internet connectivity or through a phishing type scam – but on a flip phone, confidential information may be more secure since these apps with your information in them simply do not exist in many scenarios.

 It’s been said that blackberry devices are very difficult to hack, and many famous people have been known to use these devices since their smartphone has more vulnerable routes to attack and take information.